hashrocket/hr-til/README.md

 > enjoy learning along with us.

-This site was open sourced as a window into our development process, as well as to allow people to experiment with the site on their own and contribute the project.
+This site was open sourced as a window into our development process, as well as to allow people to experiment with the site on their own and contribute to the project.

 ### Install